Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Gossip protocols for super experts

-The $\PIG$ protocol has infinite executions for four or more agents \cite{DitmarschEPRS17}.
-Sequence $ab;ab;ab;\dots$ is asynchronous $\PIG$-permitted.
+Infinite call sequence $ab;ab;ab;\dots$ is asynchronous $\PIG$-permitted.
 Call $ab$ is indistinguishable for agent $a$ from call sequence $ab;bc$, after which agent $b$ has learnt something new.
 Thus, after first call $ab$, the same call $ab$ is again $\PIG$-permitted.
 Similarly, $ab;ab \asynch_a ab;ab;bc$, thus $ab$ is again $\PIG$-permitted after $ab;ab$, and so on.
+However, this infinite call sequence is not synchronous $\PIG$-permitted (although it is $\ANY$-permitted).

-Somewhat similarly, under synchronous conditions, the sequence $ab;cd;ab;cd;ab;cd;\ldots$ is $\PIG$-permitted, as after any even number of calls agent $a$ considers it possible that agent $b$ was involved in the previous call and would thus have learnt a new secret in that call.
+Infinite call sequence $ab;cd;ab;cd;ab;cd;\ldots$ is synchronous $\PIG$-permitted, as after any even number of calls agent $a$ considers it possible that agent $b$ was involved in the previous call and would thus have learnt a new secret in that call.
 Therefore, each odd call can again be call $ab$.
-Termination results for the $\PIG$ protocol are therefore restricted to fair call sequences.
-These results are not as obvious as for $\ANY$, given the protocol condition $\PIG_{ab} := \hat{K}_a \Vel_{c \in A} ((S_a c \et \neg S_b c) \vel (\neg S_a c \et S_b c))$.

-\begin{lemma} $\Vel_{a,b\in A} \PIG_{ab} \eq \neg E\!\Exp_A$ is valid. \end{lemma} \begin{proof} Assume $\Vel_{a,b\in A} \PIG_{ab}$.
-If an agent $a$ considers it possible that there is a secret that is not known by another agent $b$ or by herself, then she considers it possible that that other agent or herself is not an expert: $\neg K_a \neg \neg \Exp_b \vel \neg K_a \neg \neg \Exp_a$.
-Either way, she then does not know that all agents are experts, $\neg K_a \Exp_A$, and therefore $\neg E\!\Exp_A$.
-The other direction is similar. \end{proof} Lemma~\ref{nextlemma} might seem to suggest that $\ANY$ and $\PIG$ have the same extension.
-But this is false.
-Not all $\ANY$ permitted call sequences are $\PIG$ permitted (and this does not depend on whether the goal is for all to become expert or for all to become super expert).
-Let in call sequence $\tau;ab$ agents $a$ and $b$ become expert in that final call $ab$, then $ab$ is not $\PIG$ permitted in any extension of $\tau;ab$, whereas $ab$ remains $\ANY$ permitted.
-However, for a certain strengthening of the semantics to be presented in Section~\ref{section:x}, this difference in extension disappears (Proposition~\ref{anypig}).